quangtuanitmo18/nodejs-twitter/schema.md

   type: TweetType
   audience: TweetAudience
   content: string
-  parent_id: null | ObjectId //  chỉ null khi tweet gốc ❌hashtags:string[] // Không nên nhúng như thế này, vì sẽ gây khó khăn trong việc tìm kiếm những tweet nào có hashtag này, cũng như là gây lặp lại dữ liệu về tên hastag
+  parent_id: null | ObjectId // only null for root tweet ❌hashtags:string[] // Should not embed like this, because it will make it difficult to search for tweets with this hashtag, as well as duplicate hashtag data
   mentions: ObjectId[]
   medias: Media[]
   guest_views: number